 Managing Recovery Locations

-Recovery locations are groups of target resources (that is, infrastructure objects such as hosts, clusters and storage) used by Orchestrator to orchestrate recovery.
-Resource groups are managed by Veeam ONE Client, a component of the embedded Veeam ONE server installed on the Orchestrator server.
+Recovery locations consist of resource groups (that is, infrastructure objects such as vSphere hosts) used as target locations when orchestrating recovery.
+Resource groups are managed by the embedded Veeam ONE server installed on the Orchestrator server.

-Before you run a restore plan or perform a failback operation, you can choose whether to recover VMs included in the plan to the original or to a new location:
+Before you run a restore plan or perform a failback operation, you can choose whether to recover machines to the original or to a new location:

-Orchestrator already includes an out-of-the-box ready-to-use location named Original VM Location — if you select this location, Orchestrator will automatically detect the original location of processed VMs and restore the VMs to that location.
+Orchestrator already includes a built-in recovery location named Original VM Location — if you select this location, Orchestrator will automatically detect the original location of processed VMs and restore the VMs to that location.

-You can only customize datastore capacity level and enable Instant VM Recovery for the location.
+You can customize datastore capacity level, set backup copy preference, allow VM recovery across different locations and enable Instant VM Recovery for the location.
 For more information, see Configuring Original Recovery Location.

-- If you want to restore VMs to a different location, you must first categorize vCenter Server resources into restore recovery locations.
+- If you want to restore machines to a different location, you must first categorize vCenter Server resources into restore recovery locations.

-Storage recovery locations are used to define target storage systems and compute resources to be used to recover VMs when running storage plans.
+Storage recovery locations are used to define target storage systems and compute resources required when running storage plans.

-Storage recovery locations are populated based on information from connected vCenter Servers — resources for these locations are categorized into groups based on vCenter Server Tags that use metadata attached in the vSphere inventory.
-Resource membership in these groups cannot be edited in the Orchestrator UI — you must modify tags in the vCenter environment.
-To learn how to add metadata to infrastructure objects in the vSphere inventory, see VMware Docs.
+Storage recovery locations are populated with connected storage systems, and with compute resources from connected vCenter Servers — vCenter Server resources are categorized into groups based on vCenter Server Tags on hosts and clusters.
+Resource membership in these groups cannot be edited in the Orchestrator UI — you must modify the tags in the vCenter environment.
+To learn how to tag infrastructure objects in the vSphere inventory, see VMware Docs.